 Sewing with a bent needle is a bad idea since the needle could break while sewing and injure something or someone!

 To check if the needle is bent, remove it from the machine and lay the flat side of the shank on a flat surface.

-Sewing Machine Needle Chart – Download
+Sewing Machine Needle Chart – Download Below

-Now that you’ve learned more about choosing the proper sewing machine needle, download a handy chart featuring all the information here.
-Please respect the time I put into making this and do not redistribute it.
+Now that you’ve learned more about choosing the proper sewing machine needle size and type, download my handy sewing machine needle chart pdf file here.